wp-plugins/bx-ultimate-by-avinash-infotech/README.txt

 = BxUltimate Slider Plugin Resources =

-*Visit the NextGEN <a href="http://www.avinashinfotech.com/blog/bx-ultimate" target="_blank">Bx Ultimate</a> official homepage<br>
+*Visit the <a href="http://www.avinashinfotech.com/blog/bx-ultimate" target="_blank">Bx Ultimate</a> official homepage<br>

+= Credits =
+BxUltimate is based on [bxSlider](http://bxslider.com/) script by [Steven Wanderski](http://stevenwanderski.com/).

 == Installation ==

 INSTALLATION: The easiest way to enjoy Bx Ultimate Slider is to login to you WordPress dashboard, go to Plugins >> Add New, search for Bx Ultimate , and click to install.
 You can also download the zip file from this page and upload it from the Plugins >> Add New > Upload page.

-HOW TO USE: Just go to a page or post and click the BxUltimate icon.
-From our Attach to Post interface, you can create, manage, customize, and display your Sliders.
-You can also manage your sliders and slider settings from the central options area under the "Bx Ultimate" tab on your dashboard menu.
+You can find your sliders and slider settings from the central options area under the "Bx Ultimate" tab on your dashboard menu.

 DOCUMENTATION: See <a href="http://www.avinashinfotech.com/blog/bx-ultimate" target="_blank">BxUltimate Slider Documentation</a>.

 That's it ... have fun!
 For more information, feel free to visit the official website for the BxUltimate Slider <a href="http://www.avinashinfotech.com/blog/bx-ultimate" target="_blank">WordPress Slider Plugin</a>.